M

 As teachers and students get used to new ways of working and learning, they’ll begin to feel more comfortable and see measurable results, and with familiarity and application will come the rewards of CLIL.

 A successful CLIL program can not only bring immediate benefits to students in their language and subject area classes but in the long term can improve their cognitive abilities, make them better communicators, and turn them into enthusiastic and successful lifelong learners.
-And those are benefits worth working for.
+And those are benefits worth working toward.

 Find out more about this bilingual education method and how to implement it in your school with Bridge’s Specialized Certificates in Content and Language Integrated Learning (CLIL).